umasitaraman/CryptoPortfolioTracker/README.md

 We store the assets available for the portfolio in a table in DynamoDB.
 The portfolios themselves will also be stored in DynamoDB.

 CryptoPortfolioTracker also provides a web interface for users to manage their portfolios.
 A main page providing a list view will let them create new portfolios and link off to pages to update and view assets.

+P.S : This was a team project and my contribution to the project was implementing the backend code for VerifyActivity, CreatePortfolioActivity, GetPortfolioActivity, UpdatePortfolioActivity, GetTransactionActivity end points